 People are bad, really bad, intensely evil (Job 15:16), desperately wicked; God says, “The heart is deceitful above all things, and desperately wicked: who can know it?”
 (Je 17:9)

-Total Depravity, a basic Christian doctrine, is simply stated: We make the most evil choice God allows us to make every time we make a choice.
-In our natural state we consistently seek rebellion; we do so with relentless, unyielding, desperation; without God’s aid we’re incapable of anything else.
+Total Depravity, a basic Christian doctrine, is simply stated: Every choice we make is tainted with sin.
+In our natural state we consistently and rebelliously seek our own way (Is 53:6); we do so with relentless, unyielding intensity (Ro 3:14-15); without God’s aid we will never choose anything else.
 (Je 13:23)

 Depravity explains how God can be in absolute, total control over all things, yet how Man still has free will.
 It even moves Hell itself into glorious context, as awesome, unarguably appropriate and just.
 All these truths appear hopelessly irreconcilable until we understand Total Depravity.
 There’s comfort, peace and joy in seeing it all from God’s perspective.
 (2Co 13:11)